granadahfg/granadahfg.github.io/index.md

 Brazil’s trade policies used to be mostly oriented inwards.
 In the early 90’s, Brazilian exports remained relatively constant, mainly due to an unstable macroeconomic and international context.
 During this time, it liberalized its trade regime.
 A surge in agricultural production at the end of the decade, along with sound macroeconomic policies, helped it gain momentum.
 This way, Brazil quickly established itself as one of the main trade giants in the world[^3].

 [^3]: Moreira, Mauricio.
 (2009).
 Brazil's Trade Policy: Old and New Issues.
 SSRN Electronic Journal.
 10.2139/ssrn.1555947.

+Expanding trade regimes, as well as increasing production and exports, increase GDP, but at what cost?
+To be able to fulfill the demand of that much soybeans and maize, Brazil has had to find more arable land.
+The consequence is the deforestation in the Amazon, and ultimately the exacerbation of climate change.
+This uncontrollable urge to expand has to be regulated if we want to have a chance to reduce the effects of climate change and to preserve the biggest rainforest in the world.
+Visualized through the size of Switzerland, the land used by Brazil over the years for soybean is astonishing[^4].

 [^4]: Faria, Weslem Rodrigues, and Alexandre Nunes Almeida.
 “Relationship between Openness to Trade and Deforestation: Empirical Evidence from the Brazilian Amazon.”
 Ecological Economics, Elsevier, 29 Nov.
 2015